-Do you know what air compressor parts you should carry to quickly get yourself out of a bind?
+Do you know what air compressor parts and accessories you should carry to get yourself out of a bind?
 If a critical component of your system fails are you prepared with a replacement part?
 In this article we will discuss what parts you should consider having in your inventory and why we recommend having them on hand.

 1. Panel Filters

 Panel Filters are designed to protect the air compressor’s control board from aerosol and dust particles.
 These particles are magnetically attracted to the control panel board.
 One of the more common consequences of this is electrical failure due to a short.
 This occurs from a prolonged buildup of this oily dust.
 Panel Filters will protect your investment inside the air compressor and reduce down time.

 Retro-Fitting A Panel Filter: It is important to note that some older systems may not have an enclosure with a panel filter.
 So how do we protect your control panel from getting caked up with gunk?
 On older machines we can provide a filtration material.
 We place this material over the grates that are punched into the sheet metal of the enclosure.
 This filter material is attached to the sheet metal with a series of magnets.
 By placing this filter over the grates with magnets you can prevent build up on the control panel and change the filters when needed.
 This solution will last up to 2 years and is a cost-effective option to protect older units.

 The lifespan of most oil filters is 1,000 hours.
 Some will go for 2,000 depending on the life of the machine.
 Shorter lifespan parts should be the first to go on the shelf.
 This is also why it is important to have seasonal maintenance performed on your compressed air system.

 Having enough oil on hand to top off your unit in order to satisfy a night shift or weekend shift is a great idea.
 This will help you hold off long enough so you don’t have to make an expensive after hours call.